ks09-myself/Pizza-Sales-Analytics-Dashboard/README.md

 The ‘Pizza Sales Analytics’ project analyzes transactional pizza sales data from 2015.

-The project uses ‘SQL’  to perform data analysis and calculate key business metrics, followed by ‘Power BI’ to create an interactive dashboard for visual analysis.
+The project uses ‘SQL Server’  to perform data analysis and calculate key business metrics, followed by ‘Power BI’ to create an interactive dashboard for visual analysis.

 The analysis focuses on: